A close up of Secretary bird

 • Fun Facts

-The Secretary bird forms monogamous pairs and breeding can occur throughout any time of the year.
+The secretary bird forms monogamous pairs and breeding can occur throughout any time of the year.

 While the female sits on the eggs the male will bring her food.
 Both parents are involved in feeding and rearing the chicks teaching the chicks how to hunt on the ground when they are old enough.